hellerve/blog/wip/Borrow_Checking,_The_Carp_Way.md

 #### Footnotes

+<span id="1">1.</span> Why are string literals references, you might rightfully
+                       ask.
+Carp embeds string literals in the binary, and thus they don’t need to be handled by the borrow checker; they will never need to be freed.

-<span id="#1">1.</span> They might not be optimal, and a few tweaks in the
+<span id="2">2.</span> They might not be optimal, and a few tweaks in the
                        model might result in fewer copies and thus more performant programs.
 But before worrying about
                        optimality, we should worry about safety.